 Description: The associated contents conforms to the content associated with the ISDN user-to-user service.
-In the presence of the "package" header field parameter set to "isdn-uui" this is the default meaning and therefore need not be included in this case.
+In the presence of the "purpose" header field parameter set to "isdn-uui" (or the absence of any "purpose" header field parameter) this is the default meaning and therefore need not be included in this case.